-Student and Clinic Director Roles in External Clinical Site Assignments
+Student and Clinic Director Roles in External Clinical Site Assignments respect to placements.

-Between the Fall and Spring Semesters, the clinic director will e-mail all first-year graduate students who are eligible for internships the following fall.
-Attached to the e-mail will be the "Internship in Healthcare Organizations" and the "Internship in Schools" documents, which outline the expectations of the intern, as well as specific restrictions with respect to placements.
 Students also will receive the Internship Placement Preference Form.
 This form is used to gather information regarding each student's desired experience.
 By signing the bottom of the Internship Placement Preference Form, the student attests that they have read the "Internship in Healthcare Organizations" and the "Internship in Schools" documents and agree to comply with the information contained therein upon placement.
-Once a student's placement has been confirmed, the student will sign and upload a copy of the "Internship in Healthcare Organizations" and the "Internship in Schools" documents and agreement for their assigned site.
+Once a student's placement has been confirmed, the student will sign and upload a copy of the "Internship in Healthcare Organizations" and the "Internship in Schools" documents to Typhon and will attest that they have read the affiliation agreement for their assigned site.